 Unlike in a video chat, you can actively work with your coachees in a virtual classroom (VC).
 You can find a comparison of several VC tools here.

-Most VC tools offer additional features besides video and audio playback, such as virtual whiteboards or surveys.
-This allows you to create interactive individual or group coaching sessions.
+Most VC tools offer additional functions like virtual whiteboards or surveys alongside video and audio playback.
+This allows you to design interactive individual or group coaching sessions.
 Disadvantage: Virtual classrooms also only work with a time commitment.

 5. Online Coaching via Learning Platforms

-With special online platforms, you can provide content for your coachees online – completely asynchronously, meaning without time or space constraints.
+With special online platforms, you can provide content directly online for your coachees – fully asynchronous, meaning without any time or spatial constraints.

-These and more features are offered by, for example, blink.it.
-With the free demo course, you can quickly find out if a learning platform is right for your online coaching – at the same time, you also receive real learning impulses to boost your personal productivity.
+These and more functions are offered by, for example, blink.it.
+With the free demo course, you can quickly find out whether a learning platform is the right fit for your online coaching – at the same time, you will receive actual learning impulses to increase your personal productivity.

-Good luck with your entry into online coaching! 🙂
+Good luck with starting your online coaching! 🙂